Yoast/duplicate-post/readme.txt

 == Upgrade Notice ==

+= 3.0.1 =
+Recommended if you have 3.0: fixes the upgrade bug

 = 3.0 =
 Major redesign of the settings page + fine-tune options (what to copy, custom post types, etc.) + bugfixes and XSS prevention